aisc-org/aisc-model-viewer/src/buckling-double-angle/commentary.md

 ![Shear center of double angle, offset from centroid.](./double-angle-shear-center.svg)

 A double angle is also a built-up shape.
 Connectors are necessary to make the two shapes behave as one member.
-Typically, the two angles of a double angle compression member are connected at the ends of the member and a few points along the length.
+Typically, the two angles of a double-angle compression member are connected at the ends of the member and a few points along the length.
 A single angle acting alone would buckle around its minor axis, the z-axis.
 For an L4x4x1/4, the radius of gyration about the minor axis